 - Create a .sh file with the bash shell script and upload it to the server.

-- Create a corn job to call and run this script on a daily basis.
+- Create a cron job to call and run this script on a daily basis.

 - Download the backed up files and save them locally.